No additional tournaments are quasirandom-forcing: Introduction

 \section{Introduction}

 A combinatorial structure is said to be \emph{quasirandom} if it has properties that a random structure would have asymptotically almost surely.
-The notion of~\emph{quasi\-random graphs} goes back to the work of R\"odl~\cite{Rod86}, Thomason~\cite{Tho87,Tho87b} and Chung, Graham and Wilson~\cite{ChuGW89} from the 1980s.
-There is a long series of results concerning quasirandomness of many other kinds of combinatorial structures, for example groups~\cite{Gow08}, hypergraphs~\cite{ChuG90,ChuG91s,Gow06,Gow07,HavT89,KohRS02,NagRS06,RodS04}, permutations~\cite{ChaKNPSV19,Coo04,KraP13}, subsets of integers~\cite{ChuG92}, etc. In the present short paper, we consider quasirandomness of tournaments as studied in~\cite{BucLSS19,ChuG91,CorR17}; several equivalent definitions of this notion can be found in~\cite{ChuG91}.
+The notion of~\emph{quasi\-random graphs} goes back to the works of R\"odl~\cite{Rod86}, Thomason~\cite{Tho87,Tho87b} and Chung, Graham and Wilson~\cite{ChuGW89} from the 1980s.
+There is a long series of results concerning quasirandomness of many other kinds of combinatorial structures, for example groups~\cite{Gow08}, hypergraphs~\cite{ChuG90,ChuG91s,Gow06,Gow07,HavT89,KohRS02,NagRS06,RodS04}, permutations~\cite{ChaKNPSV20,Coo04,KraP13}, subsets of integers~\cite{ChuG92}, etc. In the present short paper, we consider quasirandomness of tournaments as studied in~\cite{BucLSS19,ChuG91,CorR17}; several equivalent definitions of this notion can be found in~\cite{ChuG91}.

-One of the classical results on quasirandom graphs~\cite{ChuGW89,Rod86,Tho87} asserts that an $n$-vertex graph with edge density $p$ is quasirandom if it has $3\binom{n}{4}p^4+o(n^4)$ cycles of length four, i.e., if the number of cycles of length four is close to its expected value in a random graph with edge density $p$.
-All complete bipartite graphs $H$~\cite{SkoT04} have the analogous property, i.e., a graph is quasirandom if the number of copies of $H$ is close to its expected value in a random graph with the same edge density.
+One of the classical results on quasirandom graphs~\cite{ChuGW89,Rod86,Tho87} asserts that an $n$-vertex graph with edge density $p$ is quasirandom if it has $3\binom{n}{4}p^4+o(n^4)$ cycles of length four, i.e., if the number of $4$-cycles is close to its expected value in a random graph with edge density~$p$.
+Skokan and Thoma~\cite{SkoT04} showed that any complete bipartite graph $K_{a,b}$ with $a,b\ge2$ has the analogous property, i.e., a graph is quasirandom if the number of copies of $K_{a,b}$ is close to its expected value in a random graph with the same edge density.
 One of the major open problems in extremal combinatorics is the Forcing Conjecture by Conlon, Fox and Sudakov~\cite{ConFS10} asserting that all bipartite graphs with a cycle have this property.